h3/jquery.shadowdom.js/README.rst

 Loading JS
 ^^^^^^^^^^

-I did not find an elegant way to load JavaScript into an iframe.
+I did not found an elegant way to load JavaScript into an iframe.
 The trick I use for CSS doesn't work.
 That said, loading JavaScript into the iframe it not that useful since it can't communicate with its parent window.